"Doug MacLeod is an acoustic roots master. He has been using guitars

-As a youth he overcame abuse and a crippling stutter by turning to music.
-After he picked up a guitar, and tried to sing - he found his voice.
+As a youth Doug overcame abuse and a crippling stutter by turning to music.
+After picking up a guitar, and singing - he found his voice.

-Like the old masters who taught him, MacLeod's music expresses life and times via an intangible, elusive quality that may simply be a keen sense of what matters most.
-There is a philosophic and healing side to MacLeod's music and his stories that has helped others overcome the hardships of their lives.
+Like the old masters who taught him, MacLeod's music expresses life and times through an intangible, elusive quality that may simply be a keen sense of what matters most.
+Doug’s music, stories, and philosophy provide a healing that has helped others overcome the hardships of their lives.

 As Pee Wee Crayton's widow Esther once told Doug, "You have a message and you'll send that message mainly to the people who don't go to church."
 Amen.